Theodore de Bry, “Their sitting at meate”

 Visual propaganda

-Theodor de Bry, “Their sitting at meate," engraving, 15.2 x 21.2 cm (The John Carter Brown Library), after a watercolor of John White, 1577–90, from A brief and true report of the new found land of Virginia, 1590
+Theodore de Bry, “Their sitting at meate," engraving, 15.2 x 21.2 cm (The John Carter Brown Library), after a watercolor of John White, 1577–90, from A brief and true report of the new found land of Virginia, 1590

-Theodor de Bry, detail of Algonquian woman, “Their sitting at meate,” engraving, 15.2 x 21.2 cm (The John Carter Brown Library), after a watercolor of John White, 1577–90, from A brief and true report of the new found land of Virginia, 1590
+Theodore de Bry, detail of Algonquian woman, “Their sitting at meate,” engraving, 15.2 x 21.2 cm (The John Carter Brown Library), after a watercolor of John White, 1577–90, from A brief and true report of the new found land of Virginia, 1590

-In Theodor de Bry’s “Sitting at meate,” he used the common European visual language of classicizing muscular and idealized bodies, probably to help European viewers understand the new ethnographic, zoological, and botanical information.
+In Theodore de Bry’s “Sitting at meate,” he used the common European visual language of classicizing muscular and idealized bodies, probably to help European viewers understand the new ethnographic, zoological, and botanical information.
 This was common practice in travel accounts of the time.
 Moreover, the addition of food and commodities available in the new lands (such as pearls and tobacco) promoted the idea of Virginia (present-day North Carolina) as bountiful.

 His print amplified the propagandistic aim of presenting the English colony as chock full of good things to eat and commodities to sell.
 In the print, the woman looks at the viewer, as if an invitation to feast, if not literally, then by looking.
 Certainly, the addition of these food stuffs and natural resources provided zoological and botanical information to European readers.
 The visual and textual descriptions of clothing continue to provide contemporary historians with information about sixteenth-century Algonquian dress.